Corporate Governance

 ERM Committee

 As a framework for promoting risk management within the Company, the “Enterprise Risk Management Committee” (“ERM Committee”), which is chaired by the Officer in Charge of Risk Management and includes the heads of Legal, Human Resources, Accounting, and other functional departments and Audit & Supervisory Board members, has been established to manage risks arising from business and operations.
-The ERM Committee is responsible for managing risks arising from business and operations.
-The ERM Committee reports regularly at the Management Meeting and the Board of Directors meetings on significant risks and the progress of countermeasures based on the PDCA cycle of risk management.
-In this way, the Board of Directors supervises and verifies the effectiveness and efficiency of risk management.
+The ERM Committee reports regularly at the Management Meeting on significant risks and the progress of countermeasures based on the PDCA cycle of risk management.
+In this way, the Management Meeting supervises and verifies the effectiveness and efficiency of risk management.

 The Company defines “operational risk” as events that have the potential to affect our business activities and pose an operational threat.
 The Company also updates its “risk inventory” once a year by comprehensively identifying possible operational risks based on changes in external and internal factors, and conducts risk assessment of all risks in the inventory, using both financial and non-financial evaluation axes.
 In addition, when formulating management and business strategies and making decisions, uncertain events that may present opportunities or threats to the achievement of business objectives are considered and extracted as “strategic risks” in conjunction with operational risk assessments.